Moving and exporting livestock

 • you undertake pregnancy testing for export purposes.

-Use the annual pregnancy testing activity form and template to record and report your testing activity:
+Use the following annual pregnancy testing activity templates to record and report your testing activity:

 Making a complaint about incorrect certification